 Allow geoprocessing tools to overwrite existing datasets

-- Checked—A warning appears for any output parameter referencing existing data, but the tool can execute and overwrite the output dataset.
+- Checked—A warning appears in the Geoprocessing pane next to any output parameter that references an existing dataset, but the tool can still be run and overwrite the output dataset.
 This is the default.

 Remove layers that reference data overwritten by geoprocessing tools